7 Patterns for long-running agent harnesses

 [FEAT-004] Deal model + controller + views, pipeline stages, 20 tests

-Incrementally committing each task to Git isn’t just a log, it’s a safety net.
+Incrementally committing each task to Git isn’t just a log, it’s a safety net for when the agent breaks something.
 If the agent breaks something on iteration 8, you can git diff HEAD~1 to see exactly what changed.
 You can revert one commit without losing everything.
 Without per-task commits, you get one giant diff at the end and no way to isolate what broke what.

 Those first four patterns are the easy ones.
 Most of us get them right because they’re just good engineering habits applied to automation.
 The next three are where it gets interesting.